VariantSync/DiffDetective-Demo/INSTALL.md

 Check the requirements needed for the manual setup in the [REQUIREMENTS.md](REQUIREMENTS.md) file.

-Follow the setup instructions on the [DiffDetective website](https://variantsync.github.io/DiffDetective/).
+Follow the setup instructions on the [DiffDetective website](https://variantsync.github.io/DiffDetective/) for building and installing DiffDetective with Maven (and _not_ with Nix).
 These instructions make you clone the repo and install it.
 Afterward, come back here and you should be ready to go.